SuperOfficeDocs/superoffice-docs/docs/en/marketing/editor/learn/add-merge-tag.md

 uid: help-en-mailing-add-merge-tags
 title: Add merge tags to your message
 description: Learn how to add merge tags to your mailing
+keywords: Marketing, placeholder, merge tag, template variable
 author: SuperOffice RnD
-so.date: 02.20.2023
+so.date: 02.05.2024
-keywords: Marketing
+so.version: 10
 so.topic: howto
 language: en
+so.audience: user
+so.audience.tooltip: SuperOffice CRM
 ---

 # Add merge tags to your message

 There is nothing better than a personal touch in business.
 To personalize your communication, you can use merge tags (also called template variables) to insert customer-specific information into your mailing.

-Merge tags come in many forms: those might be the customer's first name, their company name, salutation, the name of the salesperson the customer was dealing with, etc. In other words, merge tags are your easy-to-use tools to personalize the content for each individual customer.
+Merge tags come in many forms: those might be the customer's first name, their company name, salutation, the name of the salesperson the customer was dealing with, and so on.
+In other words, merge tags are your easy-to-use tools to personalize the content for each individual customer.

 ![Personalize the mailing by adding Merge tags to the text fields -screenshot][img2]